Evolutionary Retrofitting: Abstract

 \section{Abstract}

-AfterLearnER (After Learning Evolutionary Retrofitting) consists in applying non-differentiable optimization, including evolutionary methods, to refine fully-trained machine learning models by optimizing a set of carefully chosen parameters or hyperparameters of the model, with respect to some actual, exact, and hence possibly non-differentiable error signal, performed on a subset of the standard validation set.
-The efficiency of AfterLearnER is demonstrated by tackling non-differentiable signals such as threshold-based criteria in depth sensing, the word error rate in speech re-synthesis, image quality in 3D generative adversarial networks~(GANs), image generation via Latent Diffusion Models~(LDM), the number of kills per life at Doom, computational accuracy or BLEU in code translation, and human appreciations in image synthesis.
-In some cases, this retrofitting is performed dynamically at inference time by taking into account user inputs.
-The advantages of AfterLearnER are its versatility (no gradient is needed), the possibility to use non-differentiable feedback including human evaluations, the limited overfitting, supported by a theoretical study and its anytime behavior.
-Last but not least, AfterLearnER requires only a minimal amount of feedback, i.e., a few dozens to a few hundreds of scalars, rather than the tens of thousands needed in most related published works.
-Compared to fine-tuning (typically using the same loss, and gradient-based optimization on a smaller but still big dataset at a fine grain), AfterLearnER uses a minimum amount of data on the real objective function without requiring differentiability.
+AfterLearnER (After Learning Evolutionary Retrofitting) consists in applying evolutionary optimization to refine fully trained machine learning models by optimizing a set of carefully chosen parameters or hyperparameters of the model, with respect to some actual, exact, and hence possibly non-differentiable error signal, performed on a subset of the standard validation set.
+The efficiency of AfterLearnER is demonstrated by tackling non-differentiable signals such as threshold-based criteria in depth sensing, the word error rate in speech re-synthesis, the number of kills per life at Doom, computational accuracy or BLEU in code translation, image quality in 3D generative adversarial networks~(GANs), and user feedback in image generation via Latent Diffusion Models~(LDM).
+This retrofitting can be done after training, or dynamically at inference time by taking into account the user feedback.
+The advantages of AfterLearnER are its versatility, the possibility to use non-differentiable feedback, including human evaluations (\ie{} no gradient is needed), the limited overfitting supported by a theoretical study, and its anytime behavior.
+Last but not least, AfterLearnER requires only a small amount of feedback, i.e., a few dozen to a few hundred scalars, compared to the tens of thousands needed in most related published works.

 \keywords{Evolutionary algorithms, machine learning, speech synthesis, hyperparameters}

 \settopmatter{printacmref=false} \setcopyright{none} \footnotetextcopyrightpermission[1]{}